 The Albert and Tina Small Center for Collaborative Design is the community design center of the Tulane School of Architecture.

 We operate at the intersection of design and civic engagement.
-We contend that innovative solutions to the most pressing problems facing our community lie in giving voice to the citizens who live here.
-Our partner organizations bring their project ideas to us, and we bring our design expertise to bear in collaboration, supporting New Orleans residents in imagining and pursuing projects that strengthen neighborhoods and contribute to a city shaped by its citizens.
+We contend that innovative solutions to the most pressing problems facing our community lie in giving voice to residents.
+Our partner organizations bring their project ideas to us, and we bring our design expertise to bear in collaboration, supporting New Orleans residents in imagining and pursuing projects that strengthen neighborhoods and contribute to a city shaped by its residents.